sensorario/go-book/Examples/helloworld.md

 ## Main function

 Main package must contain a main function.
 This is the entry point of go programs.
+If the project not contains main function, maybe the project is a library.
+To execute library code you need a main function or a test that can execute it.